-This data protection handbook was first issued by The Society and College of Radiographers (SCoR) on 1st February 2003 and subsequently revised in 2018.
+This data protection handbook was first issued by The Society of Radiographers and College of Radiographers (SCoR) on 1st February 2003.
+It was subsequently revised and last updated in 2021.
 SCoR assessors, council members, committee members, employees, representatives, and trustees are required to follow this handbook.
 Failure to do so could result in disciplinary proceedings.

-The SCoR are both registered with the Information Commissioner's Office (ICO) as data controllers1.
-We have a legal duty under the EU General Data Protection Regulation (GDPR) to protect the personal information2 that we collect and process3.
-GDPR superseded the Data Protection Act 1998 and became effective in May 2018.
+The Society and College are both registered with the Information Commissioner's Office (ICO) as data controllers.
+We have a legal duty under the Data Protection Act 2018 and UK General Data Protection Regulation (GDPR) to protect the personal information that we collect and process.

-Failure to comply with the legislation can lead to criminal prosecution of organisations and persons affiliated to organisations (e.g. staff, representatives, trustees, etc) with fines of up to €20m.
-Even an investigation of a potential breach by the ICO will on its own damage the reputation of our organisation.
+Failure to comply with the legislation can lead to criminal prosecution of organisations and persons affiliated to organisations (e.g. staff, representatives, trustees, etc) with fines of up to £17.5m.
+Investigation of a potential breach by the ICO would damage the reputation of our organisation.